elehcimd/pynb/README.md

 How to fix serialization failures:

-* First, enable the `--debug` option to print the stack trace of the serialization error (multi-line and coloured).
+* First, enable the DEBUG logging with `--log-level DEBUG` to print the stack trace of the serialization error (multi-line and coloured).
 The stack trace will provide hints on which variables are causing the problem.

 * Second, fix the code: